afroisalreadyinu/stashpy/README.md

 * `to_dict`: A list of strings that are used to turn log lines into dictionaries.

-* `to_format`: A list of parse and format options for turning log messages into more complicated dictionary patterns.
+* `to_format`: A list of dictionaries whose keys are parsing strings, and values are dictionariers that are to be formatted based on parsed values.

 For both, the specification can be either in the format specification, parsed using the [parse library](https://pypi.python.org/pypi/parse), or a regular expression with named patterns.

-The other option is by specifying a class that is responsible for parsing log lines and returning dictionaries.
+The second option is by specifying a class that is responsible for parsing log lines and returning dictionaries.
 The path of this class can be passed using the `processor_class` option.
+This class must subclass `stashpy.LineProcessor` and implement the method `for_line(self, line)`, which will be called for each log line.
+Two useful methods from the parent class that can be used for more specialized processing are `do_format_specs(self, line)`, and `do_dict_specs`.